 D. 1.
-Modification of Details of the Development (section 4.17(1)(g) of the Act
+Modification of Details of the Development (section 4.17(1)(g) of the Act a) Window Treatments

 Before the issue of any construction certificate, the approved plans and the construction certificate plans and specification, required to be submitted to the Principal Certifier under clause 7 of the Development Certification and Fire Safety Regulations, must detail the following amendments: